wmeints/effective-llm-applications/manuscript/03-getting-started-with-semantic-kernel.md

 ### Setting up Semantic Kernel in a console application

 To set up a console application with Semantic Kernel, you need to create a new console application in Visual Studio Code, Rider, or Visual Studio.
 I prefer to use a terminal with Visual Studio Code, but you can use the IDE you like.
 Execute the following command in a terminal to start a new console application in C#:

 ```bash
 dotnet new console -n Chapter1.ConsoleApp
 ```

 This command will create a new console application in a folder called `Chapter1.ConsoleApp`.
 You can open the folder in Visual Studio Code by executing the following command:

 ```bash
 code Chapter1.ConsoleApp
 ```

 In Visual Studio Code, you'll see the project file for the console application called `Chapter1.Console.csproj` and a `Program.cs` file that will contain the main program code.

 Let's add the Semantic Kernel package to the project by executing the following commands in the project directory inside a terminal window:

 ```bash
 dotnet add package Microsoft.SemanticKernel
 dotnet add package Azure.Identity
 ```

 This command will install the Semantic Kernel package that has references to the following packages:

+- `Microsoft.SemanticKernel.Core`\
-- `Microsoft.SemanticKernel.Core`, containing the core components we discussed in [#s](#core-concepts-and-architecture)
+  Contains the core components we discussed in [#s](#core-concepts-and-architecture)
+- `Microsoft.SemanticKernel.Abstractions`\
-- `Microsoft.SemanticKernel.Abstractions`, containing the base layer for various types of connectors
+  Contains the base layer for various types of connectors.
+- `Microsoft.SemanticKernel.Connectors.AzureOpenAI`\
-- `Microsoft.SemanticKernel.Connectors.AzureOpenAI`, containing the connector to Azure OpenAI
+  Contains the connector to Azure OpenAI.
+- `Microsoft.SemanticKernel.Connectors.OpenAI`\
-- `Microsoft.SemanticKernel.Connectors.OpenAI`, containing the connector to OpenAI
+  Contains the connector to OpenAI

-The Semantic Kernel package provides convenience if you don't want to worry about collecting individual packages.
+The Semantic Kernel package provides convenience if you don't want to worry about finding the individual packages.
 If you care about the size of your application, you can install the individual packages instead.

 I've included the `Azure.Identity` package because it's a good practice to use managed identities when you're working with Azure services.
 This package provides the `DefaultAzureCredential` class that you can use to authenticate with Azure services without the need to store secrets with your application.
+As an alternative you can also specify an API Key for the client.

 With the packages installed, you can configure the kernel object we discussed in [#s](#core-concepts-and-architecture) in the `Program.cs` file.